IBM/techxchange2024-lab2205/README.md

 1. Update references to "Lab 2205" and "techxchange2024-lab2205" in:
     * `src/pages/index.mdx`
     * `src/gatsby-theme-carbon/components/LeftNav/ResourceLinks.js`
-1. After running `npm run deply` the first time, go to `/settings/pages` on the GitHub page and change the Branch to `gh-pages`.
+1. After running `npm run deploy` the first time, go to `/settings/pages` on the GitHub page and change the Branch to `gh-pages`.